Oakland in Brant County, Ontario — Central Canada ()

 Other nearby markers.
 At least 4 other markers are within 13 kilometers of this marker St. Paul’s 1785 (approx. 12.9 kilometers away); Tomb of THAYENDANEGEA (approx. 13 kilometers away); Her Majesty’s Chapel of the Mohawks (approx. 13 kilometers away); Mohawk Village (approx. 13 kilometers away).

 More about this marker.
 This marker is located in the United Empire Loyalist Burial Ground

 Also see . . .
 Battle of Malcolm's Mills - Wikipedia.
 In October 1814, an invading American force of about 700 mounted infantry under Brigadier General Duncan McArthur advanced rapidly as they left Detroit and raided the Thames Valley.
 The plan was to devastate the Grand River settlements and the region around the head of Lake Ontario which supplied flour to the British forces on the Niagara frontier.
 (Submitted on October 27, 2014, by Barry Swackhamer of Brentwood, California.)

 Categories. • Cemeteries & Burial Sites • War of 1812 •

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 27, 2014, by Barry Swackhamer of San Jose, California.
-This page has been viewed 299 times since then.
-Photos: 1, 2, 3, 4. submitted on October 27, 2014, by Barry Swackhamer of San Jose, California. • Andrew Ruppenstein was the editor who published this page.
+This page originally submitted on October 27, 2014, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 337 times since then and 5 times this year.
+Photos: 1, 2, 3, 4. submitted on October 27, 2014, by Barry Swackhamer of Brentwood, California. • Andrew Ruppenstein was the editor who published this page.